 VISTA, built by a large UK-based consortium, is a 4-m class wide field survey telescope for the southern hemisphere.
 VISTA is located at ESO's Cerro Paranal Observatory in Chile on its own peak about 1500m from the four VLTs and the VST.The telescope has an altitude-azimuth mount, and quasi-Ritchey-Chretien optics with a fast f/1 primary mirror giving an f/3.25 focus to the instrument at Cassegrain.
 Shape and position of the mirrors are actively controled by high and low order curvature wave front sensors (WFS) located inside the instrument focal plane.
-The low order WFSs are used simultaneously,during the scientific observations.Equipped with a near infrared camera it will cover a 1.65 degree diameter field of view with a loosly packed detector mosaic of 67 million pixels of mean size 0.339 arcseconds.
+The low order WFSs are used simultaneously,during the scientific observations.Equipped with a near infrared camera it covers a 1.65 degree diameter field of view with a loosly packed detector mosaic of 67 million pixels of mean size 0.339 arcseconds.
 Broadband filters are available for the Z,Y,J,H and Ks bands and narrow band filters at 0.98/0.99(two complementary half-sets sharing the same slot on the filter wheel) and 1.18 micron.
 The point spread function (PSF) of the telescope+camera system (including pixels) is expected to have a full width at half maximum (FHWM) of 0.51 arcsecs.

 During the first year VISTA will be exclusively used for six public surveys, which have been reviewed by the "Public Survey Panel" (PSP), and recommended by the ESO Observing Programme Committee (OPC), following the "Call for Proposals for VISTA Public Surveys" (issued in January 2006).
 The first observations for the public surveysstarted on November 4, 2009 in a "dry run" phase.
 The observations are continuedduring the first regular observation period 85 between April and September, 2010.

 VIRCAM @ VISTA Data Flow System